-- deferred payment of up to 50% of the variable remuneration for a period of 3 years, - deferred remuneration is linked to funds managed by the AIFM , - the breaching of certain covenants may lead to forfeiture of deferred remuneration, and - a claw-back provision of deferred remuneration in certain circumstances including future performance issues by the individuals.
+- deferred award in line with AIFMD rules vesting on a pro rata basis over 3 years - deferred remuneration is linked to funds managed by the AIFM, - the breaching of certain covenants may lead to forfeiture of deferred remuneration, and - a claw-back provision of deferred remuneration in certain circumstances including future performance issues by the individuals.

-The below information provides the total remuneration paid by the AIFM (and any delegates) during the 15 month period ended, December 31, 2020.
+The below information provides the total remuneration paid by the AIFM (and any delegates) for the year ending December 31, 2021.
 This has been presented in line with the information available to the Company.
 There is no allocation made by the AIFM to each AIF and as such the disclosure reflects the remuneration paid to individuals who are partly or fully involved in the AIF, as well as staff of any delegate to which the firm has delegated portfolio management and/or risk management responsibilities in relation to the AIF.